numerica-ideas/community/docker/docker-compose-springboot-mysql/README.md

 ## Prerequisites
 To follow this guide, ensure you have the following prerequisites:
 - Docker installed on your machine, [this guide](https://docs.docker.com/get-docker/) could help.
-- Java Development Kit (JDK) installed.
+- Java Development Kit (JDK) 17 installed, recent versions could work.
 - Maven or Gradle build tool installed.

 ## Create a Spring Boot Application